 Are you over the age of sixty-five and going through a divorce?
 It is becoming more common for people in that age group to be going through the divorce process, and insurance concerns at typically at the top of the list of questions people have who are doing so.
 The problems that younger persons face in divorce: child custody, child support, building wealth, dividing up community property, etc., are less prevalent in golden years divorces.
-However, in exchange for those problems folks in your age group have to concern themselves more with health insurance, conserving a nest-egg and building the next phase of their life.
+However, in exchange for those problems, folks in your age group have to concern themselves more with health insurance, conserving a nest egg, and building the next phase of their life.

 Losing insurance after divorce- can it happen to you?

 Suppose that your husband has started the divorce process by filing his Petition.
-You have hired your own attorney and are in the process of filing an Answer to his Petition.
-The concern that you have is that you are on his workplace provided health insurance plan.
+You have hired your attorney and are in the process of filing an Answer to his Petition.
+The concern that you have is that you are on his workplace-provided health insurance plan.
 Can that health insurance be taken away immediately since you will no longer be his spouse once the divorce is finalized?

 How are pre-existing conditions treated in this regard?

 Being over the age of 65 brings with it the likelihood that you have had prior medical conditions that you have needed to seek treatment for.
-Whether it be cancer, diabetes, heart disease or skeletal issues, your ability to remain covered by a health insurance plan is critically important.
+Whether it be cancer, diabetes, heart disease, or skeletal issues, your ability to remain covered by a health insurance plan is critically important.

 What power does a judge have to order that your spouse cover you for health insurance post-divorce?

-Here is a question that I get with some frequency: what happens if your spouse (out of spite, ignorance, anger or some combination of the two) decides to get in touch with your health insurance provider and drop you from the list of persons who are covered under the policy.
-At your age, with your medical conditions this would leave you in a precarious position.
+Here is a question that I get with some frequency: what happens if your spouse (out of spite, ignorance, anger, or some combination of the two) decides to get in touch with your health insurance provider and drop you from the list of persons who are covered under the policy.
+At your age, with your medical conditions, this would leave you in a precarious position.
 How likely is it that this could happen to you?

 In short, the likelihood of this happening is very, very low.
 First of all, there will be temporary or standing orders that exist in your case.
-Just about every county that I can think of has an order that forbids the removal of a spouse from health insurance coverage while the divorce is ongoing.
+Just about every county that I can think of has a mandate that forbids the removal of a spouse from health insurance coverage while the divorce is ongoing.
 The same goes for life insurance and other policies where you are covered or are a named beneficiary.

 When is your spouse able to drop you from insurance coverage?

 All in all, it can be a risky move to negotiate for your ex-spouse to do anything as far as paying you money on an ongoing basis.
-It probably makes more sense for you to try and negotiate for a lump sum payment from your spouse early in your post-divorce life to avoid putting yourself in a situation where you are relying upon him to pay for costs piecemeal over a long period of time.
+It probably makes more sense for you to try and arrange for a lump sum payment from your spouse early in your post-divorce life to avoid putting yourself in a situation where you are relying upon him to pay for costs piecemeal over a long time.